Dabomstew/universal-pokemon-randomizer/DEVGUIDE.md

 * Sanity Check - Initialized state has no selections made (unless it's a default like "unchanged")
 * Toggle on - Setting is active and state of `isSelected` is true
 * Toggle off - Setting is inactive and state of `isSelected` is false
-* Enabled when parent control is selected - Setting is enabled and state of `isSelected` is false (it's available not not chosen yet)
+* Enabled when parent control is selected - Setting is enabled and state of `isSelected` is false (it's available just not chosen yet)
 * Disabled when parent control is unselected - Setting is disabled and state of `isSelected` is false (any choice is removed)
 * Saving settings is successful - No error when making the settings striing
-* Loading settings is successful - Any state saved is restored correctly and no loading errors If you have a less common radio button or slider, adjust the above criteria to exercise any conditions this could cover.
+* Loading settings is successful - Any state saved is restored correctly and no loading errors

+If you have a less common radio button or slider, adjust the above criteria to exercise any conditions this could cover.
 It may be worthwhile to divide a test case into multiple functions.
 This is perfectly acceptable.